treadiehq/airatelimit/README.md

 1. Visit `http://localhost:3001/signup`
 2. Enter your email (magic link sent to console in dev)
 3. Create a project:
-   - Choose your AI provider (OpenAI, Anthropic, Google, or xAI)
+   - Choose your AI provider (OpenAI, Anthropic, Google, xAI, or Other)
    - Enter your API key for that provider
+   - For "Other" providers: specify the API endpoint URL
    - Set limits (e.g., 5 requests/day for free tier)
 4. Copy your project key